tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 }
 ```

-This creates a http server, listening on port 80 and routing us to a page with a Triple D and kubernetes logo.
+This creates an http server, listening on port 80 and proxies a page with a Triple D and kubernetes logo.
 This works, but it's tightly coupled to nginx.
 Also, if you're on k8s you would just like to be able to find "tripled" when using service discovery.
 So we'Il use the api objects to define these concepts inside the cluster.

 ## In practice
 ### Prerequisites